Commuter Student Permits

 Evening Permits (valid 4 p.m.-midnight)

-Evening (after 4 p.m.) commuter permits are available for $50 for two semesters or $30 for one semester.
+Evening permits are available for $65 for two semesters or $35 for one semester.

 Motorcycle/moped permits cost $20 per year or $10 per semester.
 Motorcycles and mopeds must be parked only in designated areas, not in regular car stalls.
 These designated spaces are located conveniently on campus in Lots 6a, 7, 11, 13, 18, 23, 25, the South Gruenhagen area and the High Avenue parking ramp.
 These spaces are available April 15 through Nov.
 15.

-Mopeds may be parked in approved bicycle racks for security purposes, but they still must properly display valid University motorcycle parking permits.
-Mopeds may not be driven on sidewalks; walk mopeds to a bicycle rack.
+Mopeds may be parked in approved bicycle racks, but they still must properly display valid University motorcycle parking permits.
+Do not operate mopeds on sidewalks.
 Driving on a sidewalk is in violation of Wisconsin State Statute 346.94, and such a violation would result in a fine and points against your driver's license.

-Summer parking permits are available for $40 for the eight-week session or $20 for the four-week session or $55 for the full summer.
+Summer parking permits are available for $50 for the eight-week session, $25 for the four-week session or $55 for the full summer.
 Full-year commuter permits include the summer session at no additional cost.

-Interim parking permits for students are available for $30.
+Interim parking permits are available for $30.
 Full-year permits include the interim sessions at no additional cost.

 One-day permits and five-time cards (which allow the purchaser to park five times and have no expiration date) are available in the Parking Services office for $3 per day or $15 per five-time card.
 Permits are valid 6 a.m.–midnight.

 Anyone who brings a vehicle other than the one for which a regular permit has been issued must obtain a temporary parking permit for the day(s) from the Parking Services office.

-Carpool permits, when parked on campus, must be hung in the driver’s window so they are clearly visible to enforcement staff.
+A carpool permit, when the vehicle is parked on campus, must be hung in the driver’s window (see picture below) so it is clearly visible to enforcement staff.
 Failure to display the permit will result in a ticket for a “permit not displayed” violation and a $15 fine.
 The replacement cost for a lost permit is $40, plus an additional fee if a new carpool hook is requested.